MNYudina/MFSView/README.md

 #### Sampling count Radiobutton and Number of Samples Input field

-If you choose this option, the algorithm will only sample a subset of all subgraphs in the network using MFS.
-Number of random frames (spanning tries realizations) is established by Number of Samples input field.
+If you choose this option, then you get only statistical estimates of  number of realization of motifs using MFS.
+Number of random frames (spanning trees realizations) is established by Number of Samples input field.

 #### Use parallelism Checkbox